 We can’t reiterate enough that your vehicle serves as collateral for car title loans.
 You give the lender permission to repossess your vehicle if you miss a payment.
 Some lenders place tracking devices in the vehicle to make it easier to locate if the borrower defaults.

-Because you’ve signed over the title to secure the loan, you cannot get it back until all terms and conditions are satisfied.
+Because you’ve signed over the title to secure the no credit check loan, you cannot get it back until all terms and conditions are satisfied.

 Loans Are based on the Car’s Blue Book Value